-Writing Day Workshops is excited to announce The 2016 Sacramento Writing Workshop — a full-day “How to Get Published” writers conference in Sacramento on Sept.
-9, 2016.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops.
+After a successful launch event in 2016, Writing Day Workshops is excited to announce The 2019 Sacramento Writing Workshop — a full-day “How to Get Published” writing event in Sacramento, CA on August 9, 2019.

 WHAT IS IT?

 This is a special one-day “How to Get Published” writing workshop on Friday, August 9, 2019, at the Courtyard Sacramento Midtown.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.